All people deserve art. All people have the impulse to create.

 Julie received her MFA in Theatre Performance from Arizona State University (2014), Julie has also attended the Experimental Theatre Wing at NYU/Tisch and Naropa University for undergraduate studies, as well as trained internationally at DAH Teatar in Belgrade, Serbia, and the Grotowski Institute in Brzezinka, Poland.
 Her directing credits (devised, new works, and extant works) include: JANE/EYRE, Good Kids, whispering gallery, HOT+WAX, Mouse in a Jar, RAIN/ OF TERROR, pussy +6 (The LIDA Project, Denver).
 In addition, she has created The In-Between, RID, glASS (and other imponderables), a murder one less, and My Burning Tires.
 As a performer, she has toured nationally and internationally in productions of My Name is Rachel Corrie (Countdown to Zero, Denver) and manson | family valUeS (The LIDA Project), as well as performed various featured roles in many other performance, film, and video projects.

 In summer 2016, Julie relocated to Denver, her home and community.
-Since returning, she has picked up her prison practice, working at Denver Women's Correctional Facility and developing a new program at Sterling Correctional Facility.
+Since returning, she has picked up her prison practice, working at Denver Women's Correctional Facility and developing a new program at Sterling Correctional Facility called Action & Change through Theatre (ACT), with co-facilitator Misty Saribal.
 She adjunct teaches at Naropa University and the Community College of Aurora, at times.
 She has directed several projects for the Community College of Aurora, developing original works with students.
-She serves as a Teaching Arts & Facilitator with Mirror Image Arts.
+She works as a Teaching Arts & Facilitator with Mirror Image Arts.
 Currently, she is one of three members of a new multimedia performance company, Grapefruit Lab, created with her dear friends and colleagues, Miriam Suzanne and Kenny Storms.

 In February of 2018, Julie was named one of 100 Colorado Creatives by the Denver Westword.
 Check out the interview HERE.